EnterpriseDB/barman/doc/manual/16-installation.en.md

    server and points to the `bin` directory for the appropriate `PG_MAJOR_VERSION`.

+The [psql][psql] program is recommended in addition to the above binaries.
+While Barman does not use it directly the documentation provides examples of how it can be used to verify PostgreSQL connections are working as intended.
+The `psql` binary can be found in the PostgreSQL client packages.

 # Upgrading Barman

 Barman follows the trunk-based development paradigm, and as such